strangerstudios/pmpro-payfast/readme.txt

 == Changelog ==
+= 1.3.0 - 2021-12-15 =
+* ENHANCEMENT: Set the default order status to "token" instead of "pending".
+* ENHANCEMENT: Hide the Update/Cancel buttons on the membership billing page when PayFast is used.
+* BUG FIX: Fixed fatal error where method was called incorrectly on the membership billing page.
+* BUG FIX: Rename filter in the ITN Handler to prevent conflicts.
+Filter name changed from 'pmpro_ipnhandler_level' to 'pmpro_payfast_itnhandler_level'.

 = 1.2 - 2021-02-11 =
 * BUG FIX: Fixed admin notice showing up on all pages in WordPress dashboard when custom trial is set.
 * ENHANCEMENT: Support Subscriptions Delay Add On